 - Failing to represent clients with due diligence and in accordance with professional standards

 - Making misrepresentations or omitting material information regarding properties for sale

 - Making false promises in order to induce parties to enter into real estate transactions

 - Self-dealing and other conflict-of-interest transactions

 What to Do When Facing Disciplinary Action by the North Carolina Real Estate Commission

 In any case, taking prompt action can be critical to preserving your license.
 Any ongoing violations should be addressed immediately, and you should begin working with your legal representation as soon as possible to build an effective defense strategy.
 In addition, you will need to collect key evidence, and your staff should be instructed to avoid common mistakes (such as deleting electronic records and emails) that could jeopardize your defense or lead to further disciplinary action.

-At Cheshire Parker Schneider & Bryan, PLLC, we work hard to protect your license.
+At Cheshire Parker Schneider, PLLC, we work hard to protect your license.
 You may have several defenses available, and our attorneys will work closely with you to explore all possible opportunities for protecting your North Carolina real estate license.

-Request a Confidential Consultation with a Raleigh Real Estate License Defense Attorney at Cheshire Parker Schneider & Bryan, PLLC
+Request a Confidential Consultation with a Raleigh Real Estate License Defense Attorney at Cheshire Parker Schneider, PLLC

-If you are facing disciplinary action by the North Carolina Real Estate Commission, contact Cheshire Parker Schneider & Bryan, PLLC to arrange a confidential initial consultation.
+If you are facing disciplinary action by the North Carolina Real Estate Commission, contact Cheshire Parker Schneider, PLLC to arrange a confidential initial consultation.
 To speak with a real estate license defense attorney at our offices in Raleigh, call (919) 833-3114 or request a consultation online today.